 Francesca Cesa Bianchi, Vice President, Institutional Relations

 Francesca Cesa Bianchi has worked for G3ict since its inception.
 She has an in-depth experience of digital inclusion issues for persons with disabilities, the CRPD, and is a frequent speaker for G3ict internationally.
-She oversees G3ict’s relations with international organizations, governments and academia as well as G3ict’s “CRPD Progress Report on ICT Accessibility” which measures the level of ICT accessibility for persons with disabilities around the world.
+She oversees G3ict’s relations with international organizations, governments and academia, as well as G3ict’s “CRPD Progress Report on ICT Accessibility,” which measures the level of ICT accessibility for persons with disabilities around the world.
 She speaks fluent English, Spanish, Italian, and French.
 Prior to her current position, Ms. Cesa Bianchi served as a freelance writer for CNN Interactive/CNN Italia and as an accredited election observer for the Carter Center's Americas Program (Venezuela elections in 2003 and 2004).
 She worked as Director of Communication for the Georgia Council for International Visitors, an Atlanta-based agency supporting the U.S. Department of State's premier professional exchange program, the International Visitor Leadership Program (IVLP).
 She is a Fellow of CIFAL Atlanta, the North American affiliate of the Decentralized Program of the United Nations Institute for Training and Research (UNITAR), where she served as Director of its 4-year Gender Equality Initiative for government officials from the Americas.
 A native of Milan, Italy, Ms. Cesa Bianchi holds both a M.A. in Communication/Media Studies from Georgia State University and a Master's degree (Laurea) in Political Science/International Relations from the Universitá degli Studi of Milan, Italy.